MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### What happens when I use all the data storage, file storage, and flow runs included in my per user licenses?

 You can buy additional data storage, file storage and flow runs.
-See the Power Apps Licensing overview page for more information.
+See [Licensing overview for Microsoft Power Platform](pricing-billing-skus.md).

 ### Who can buy Microsoft Power Apps and Power Automate plans?